Why WordPress is our favourite CMS

 When it comes to WordPress, some people are very sceptical.
-We could go on and on about why you should switch to WordPress or we could tell you why we (the specialists) are crazy about it.
-We’re pretty sure our reasons will make it your favourite CMS too!
+We could go on about why you should switch to WordPress or we could tell you why we (the specialists) are crazy about it.

-WordPress is used by some of the world’s biggest brands such as CNN, CBS New York, Harvard Business Review, Boise State University, New York Times, Dole, Glad, Mercedes-Benz and Vogue.
-In 2014, WordPress remained the fastest-growing CMS for the fifth year straight and as of 2014 , WordPress powers 25% of all the sites on the web (that’s one in four).
+WordPress is used by some of the world’s biggest brands such as TED, CNN, Fortune.com, TIME.com, Spotify, TechCrunch and more.
+WordPress has remained the fastest-growing CMS for the seventh year in a row and as of 2019, WordPress powers 32% of all the sites on the web.
 This sort of popularity translates to widespread support and general compatibility.

 2. Open source and free

 It’s Free!
 WordPress and its updates are open source, and you are totally free to use the software to your satisfaction.
 There is a group of developers constantly testing and working on improving WordPress, which means it will just keep getting better!

 Since the launch of WordPress, 16 years ago (2003), we have seen the feature list grow rapidly and we’re pretty sure there’s more cool stuff coming.
 The most recent and one of the biggest changes to WordPress over these many years is the introduction of the Gutenberg block editor.
 This editor aims to create a WYSIWYG (what you see is what you get) type builder that will make it easier for non-developers to adjust and add content, without requiring coding knowledge.

 4. Responsive content